Celebrities who began 2023 with controversies

 Empress Njamah

-What followed were threats and cheap attempts at blackmail which the actress made known to the public.
+What followed were threats and cheap attempt at blackmail which the actress made known to0 the public.
 She claimed the video was made under duress, as she was forced to do it by her fiancé, George Wade.

 She also revealed that George Wade, came into her life when she was vulnerable as she had just lost her friend, Ada Ameh.